prebid/Prebid.js/modules/weboramaRtdProvider.md

 # Description

-Weborama provides a Semantic AI Contextual API that allows its partners to leverage its cutting-edge contextualization technology!
+Weborama provides a Semantic AI Contextual API that classify in Real-time a web page seen by a web user within generic and custom topics.
+It enables publishers to better monetize their inventory and unlock it to programmatic.

-Page-level automatic contextual categories will be attached to bid request objects sent to different SSPs in order to optimize targeting.

 ORTB2 compliant and FPD support for Prebid versions < 4.29